 “So that he isn’t killed.
 Yes, Finch.”

-Finch looked at Shadow again and this time Shadow looked back, held eye contact.
-Finch had to imagine that there was a long story behind how Shadow had ended up with Luther, but he didn’t seem to have absorbed Luther’s obnoxious personality and he probably didn’t deserve to pay for his mistakes.
+Finch looked at Shadow again.
+Shadow met his gaze this time, steady and unblinking.
+There was clearly a long story there, but he didn’t seem to have absorbed Luther’s obnoxious personality and he probably didn’t deserve to pay for his mistakes.

 “Fine,” Finch said.
 “Give me the thousand.
-I’ll have Adin come up with an itemised bill for the rest when this is all over, and you’re going to pay every cent of it.”
+I’ll have Adin come up with a painfully itemised bill for the rest when this is all over, and you’re going to pay every cent.”

 “I see.”